MicrosoftDocs/VBA-Docs/api/Word.Range.Conflicts.md

 Use the  **Conflicts** property to return the [Conflicts](Word.Conflicts.md) collection object for a document.
 Use Conflicts (_index_), where _index_ is the conflict index number, to return a single[Conflict](Word.Conflict.md) object.

+> [!NOTE]
- **Note**  This property is only available for co authoring enabled documents.
+> This property is only available for co authoring enabled documents.
 If you attempt to access this property on a document that is not enabled for co authoring, you will receive a run-time error.

 ## Example